spilth/spring-boot-basics/README.md

 ## Deploy to Heroku

-To commit your code and push to Heroku:
+To commit your code and run the application on [Heroku](https://www.heroku.com/):

 ```bash
 $ git init